scikit-hep/awkward/docs-sphinx/ak.behavior.rst

 ================
 The pattern of adding additional properties and function overrides to records and arrays of records is quite common, and can be nicely described by the "mixin"
-idiom: a class with no constructor that is mixed with both the `Array` and `Record` class as to create new derived classes.
-In `awkward1.util` there are python decorators to assist with some of the boilerplate.
+idiom: a class with no constructor that is mixed with both the :doc:`_auto/ak.Array` and :doc:`_auto/ak.Record` class as to create new derived classes.
+The :doc:`_auto/ak.mixin_class` and :doc:`_auto/ak.mixin_class_method` python decorators assist with some of this boilerplate.
 Consider the ``Point`` class from above; we can implement all the functionality so far described as follows:

 .. code-block:: python

-    from awkward1.util import mixin_class, mixin_class_method
+    from awkward1 import mixin_class, mixin_class_method

     @mixin_class(ak.behavior)
     class Point: